release-it/release-it/README.md

 overridden, or specifically with `github.releaseNotes` or `gitlab.releaseNotes` for the release notes only.
 Make sure the command outputs the changelog to `stdout`.

+Alternatively, a (Handlebars) template can be used to generate the changelog.
+See [auto-changelog](#auto-changelog) below for more details.

 Some projects keep their changelog in e.g. `CHANGELOG.md` or `history.md`.
 To auto-update this file with the release, the recommended configuration is to use a command that does this in `scripts.beforeStage`.
 See below for examples and workflows.